-Because reading and writing skills develop slowly over time and with practice, regular participation is essential in this course.
+Because we expect to constantly build on our perceptions of Afro-Latino identity in this course, regular participation is essential in this course.
 Any time students do not participate fully in discussion forum and live chat activities, their grades could suffer due to missed instruction, group assignments, and collaborative activities.